 Welcome to our article helping you stretch your t-shirt.

 Before stretching your t-shirt, you must know that stretching the fabric will only be a short-term answer to a long-term problem.
+You may want to buy a Tall T-shirt instead.

 The smarter option is to tailor your t-shirt, but the possibilities will also be limited since it’s easier to take a tee in instead of making it larger.